eric-cobb/es-security-demo/README.md

    FROM processes
    WHERE on_disk = 0;
    ```
-   You can save this query as a saved query in OSquery Manager so that it's always available without having to copy-pasta.
+   _NOTE: You can save this query as a saved query in OSquery Manager so that it's always available without having to copy-pasta._

 This will find running processes that have been deleted from disk but are still running in memory: